 This week, we’ve asked our team of mental health professionals to share their tips and strategies on creative ways to say thank you during Thanksgiving this year.
 Below are some fun recommendations for showing gratitude on Thanksgiving Thursday and all year long.

-#1 Amanda Landry, LMHC, CAP, NCC
+#1 Amanda Patterson, LMHC, CAP, NCC

 About a week before Thanksgiving, I start working on art therapy projects with all of the teens and children I work with.
 We work on making turkey hands and writing things that we are grateful for about ourselves.
 While it’s always nice to think about how grateful we are of other people, so often I find my clients struggle with thanking and honoring themselves.
+Therefore, my first recommendation for Thanksgiving is to honor yourself.
+You can thank yourself by:- Buying a gift on Black Friday for yourself

 - Making a Turkey Hand and writing things you love about yourself on the feathers